Build From Dirt vs. Quick Move-In: Which New Construction Is Right for Utah County Buyers in 2026? | Kat Ashby

 You want to negotiate.
 Builders sitting on completed inventory are motivated.
 To-be-built contracts at full price are the builder's preference — a quick move-in with a rate buydown and closing cost contribution is often a better deal for the buyer.

 You're selling your current home simultaneously.
 The certainty of a 45-day close is dramatically easier to coordinate with a home sale than a timeline that can shift by weeks or months.
+As I covered in my sell and buy timing guide, the construction timeline is one of the most important variables to align when selling and buying simultaneously.

-The Quick Reference
+Quick Reference

 Build From Dirt Quick Move-In